• Skip to primary navigation

 Stage 3 Tax Cuts in a snapshot

-The government’s tax changes to the stage 3 tax cuts came into effect from 1 July 2024.
-Compared to the original stage 3 tax cuts, these changes give a break to low and middle-income earners by lowering the tax withheld from their take home pay.
-The result: Australians receive more money in their pockets each week.
+Compared to the original tax cuts, the new changes help low and middle-income earners by taking less tax from their take home pay.
+The result: Australians get more money in their pockets each payday.

-NOTE: It’s important to note that these tax cuts have no effect on your 2023-24 tax return.
+NOTE: These tax cuts have no effect on your tax return and won’t increase your tax refund!

-What was different about the Stage 3 Tax Cuts in 2024?
+What was different about the Stage 3 Tax Cuts?

-The 2024 changes to the tax cuts include changes to income ranges and tax rates in the marginal tax brackets.
-Australian workers earning between $18,201 and $45,000 a year will see their 19% marginal tax rate reduced to 16%.
-Additionally, the threshold for the current 32.5% tax bracket will change from $120,000 per year to $135,000.
-The tax rate for these workers will drop to 30%.
+The government’s adjusted tax cuts included changes to income ranges and tax rates in the marginal tax brackets.
+Australian workers earning between $18,201 and $45,000 a year saw their 19% marginal tax rate reduced to 16%.
+Starting on 1 July 2026, the rate for the lowest tax bracket will decrease again from 16% to 15%.
+Additionally, the threshold for the 32.5% tax bracket changed from $120,000 per year to $135,000.
+The tax rate for these workers also dropped to 30%.

-Instead of scrapping the 37% tax bracket, which was in the plan for the original stage 3 tax cuts, the government has chosen to keep it and change the threshold to include those earning $135,001 – $190,000.
+Instead of scrapping the 37% tax bracket, which was in the plan for the original stage 3 tax cuts, the government chose to keep it and changed the threshold to include those earning $135,001 – $190,000.

-The highest income earners making over $190,001 will continue to sit in the 45% tax bracket.
-However, they will receive the benefits of the lowered tax rates in other tax brackets.
-This will lower the tax they pay on some of their income.
+The highest income earners making over $190,001 continue to sit in the 45% tax bracket.
+However, they have been receiving the benefits of the lowered tax rates in other tax brackets.
+This has lowered the tax they pay on some of their income.

 Stage 3 Tax Cuts Table

-Mainly, it will increase the take-home pay for most Australian workers.
+Mainly, it has increased the take-home pay for most Australian workers.
 Here’s how…

-According to the Australian Bureau of Statistics, in 2023 the median weekly salary in Australia was $1,300.
-In the 2023-24 financial year, tax withheld on this amount was $265.17 leaving $1,034.83 take home pay, after tax.
-In contrast, under the new stage 3 tax cuts, a lower amount of $238.85 tax will be withheld.
-This changes the take home pay of someone on the median weekly salary in Australia $1,061.15, which is $26.32 more per week than the previous year.
+According to the Australian Bureau of Statistics, the median weekly salary in Australia was $1,300 a few years ago.
+During the 2023-24 financial year, tax withheld on this amount was $265.17 leaving $1,034.83 take home pay, after tax.
+In contrast, under the stage 3 tax cuts, a lower amount of $238.85 tax has been withheld.
+This has changed the take home pay of someone on the median weekly salary in Australia to $1,061.15, which is $26.32 more per week than the previous year.

 Let’s take a look at some more examples: